mgalvizo/crwn-clothing/README.md

 This is a complete example of an e-commerce app, check the logs for the different versions of the app.

-Implements hooks, SASS, routing, firebase, firestore, authentication, context, styled components, reducers, classic redux, redux persist for state in localStorage, reselect memoized selectors, redux saga,
+Implements hooks, SASS, routing, firebase, firestore, authentication, context, styled components, reducers, classic redux, redux persist for state in localStorage, reselect memoized selectors, redux saga and TypeScript.

 ### Libraries